arthi2900/app1/docs/prd.md

   - View individual student exam results with question-wise performance
   - Delete exams created by self (with restrictions)
   - Force Delete Exam capability: Can permanently delete exams with student attempts after strict confirmation\n- Profile editing capability\n- Linked to specific school from school master list
-- School-based isolation: Can only view and manage users (teachers and students) from their assigned school
+- School-based isolation: Can only view and manage users (teachers and students) from their assigned school\n
 ### 2.3 Teacher
 - View assigned classes, sections, and subjects
 - View students of assigned sections only